VvekNama/addressbook-demo/README.md

 - Set the repository URL to https://github.com/vaadin/addressbook.git
 - Right click the imported "addressbook" and choose Run As -> Maven Build...
   - Set the goal to "jetty:run" and click "Run"

+  // this is to check whether the webhook is working fine or not

 You should now have a Jetty server running on localhost:8080.
 Navigate to [http://localhost:8080/](http://localhost:8080/) to play with the application